unruggable-labs/ENSIPs/ensip-template.md

 ---

 <!--
-  READ ensip-TBD (https://eips.ethereum.org/ENSIPS/ensip-TBD.md) BEFORE USING THIS TEMPLATE!
+  READ ensip-0 (https://eips.ethereum.org/ENSIPS/ensip-0.md) BEFORE USING THIS TEMPLATE!

   This is the suggested template for new ensips.
 After you have filled in the requisite fields, please delete these comments.

   Note that an ensip number will be assigned by an editor.
-When opening a pull request to submit your ENSIP, please use an abbreviated title in the filename, `eip-draft_title_abbrev.md`.
+When opening a pull request to submit your ENSIP, please use an abbreviated title in the filename, `ensip-draft_title_abbrev.md`.

   The title should be 44 characters or less.
 It should not repeat the ensip number in title, irrespective of the category.